La Máscara: Los Ingobernables (2014–2017)

-During the summer, La Máscara formed a trio named Los Ingobernables ("The Ungovernables") with Rush and La Sombra with the three essentially wrestling as rudos and being referred to as the most hated wrestlers in the past decade.
-On April 8, 2016, La Máscara defeated Ángel de Oro to win the CMLL World Light Heavyweight Championship, becoming the 15th light heavyweight champion in the history of the championship.
-After the match he got into an altercation with Ángel de Oro's corner man Dragon Lee.
-On May 13, the partnership between La Máscara and Rush came to an end, when Rush and Pierroth turned on their Los Ingobernables stablemate.
+During the summer, La Máscara formed a trio named Los Ingobernables ("The Ungovernables") with Rush and La Sombra, with the three essentially wrestling as rudos and being referred to as the most hated wrestlers in the past decade.
+On April 8, 2016, La Máscara defeated Ángel de Oro to win the CMLL World Light Heavyweight Championship.
+After the match, he got into an altercation with Ángel de Oro's corner man, Dragon Lee.
+On May 13, the partnership between La Máscara and Rush came to an end when Rush and Pierroth turned on their Los Ingobernables stablemate.
 Following the turn, La Máscara declared war on the entire Muñoz family, which included Rush, Pierroth, Dragon Lee and Místico.
-La Máscara won the 2016 Leyenda de Plata tournament when he defeated Negro Casas in the finals, held on July 22.
+La Máscara won that year's Leyenda de Plata ("The Silver Legend") tournament by defeating Casas in the finals on July 22.
 On August 5, La Máscara accepted a challenge from Dragon Lee for a Mask vs. Mask Lucha de Apuestas between the two.
-On September 2 in the main event of the 83rd Anniversary Show, La Máscara was defeated by Dragon Lee and was forced to unmask and reveal his birthname.
+On September 2, in the main event of the CMLL 83rd Anniversary Show, La Máscara lost to Lee and was forced to unmask and reveal his birth name.
 Afterwards, La Máscara reconciled with Rush.

 On May 19, 2017, footage emerged of Felipe Alvarado and other members of the Alvarado family, including his cousins José (Máximo Sexy), Psycho Clown and Robin, as well as his uncle Daniel Alvarado (Brazo de Platino), destroying an expensive car belonging to José Gutiérrez, better known as Último Guerrero.
-The vandalism was reportedly motivated by the fact that Gutiérrez had spoken out against Felipe Alvarado as a possible the head of the wrestler's union after the death of Alvarado's father.
-The head of the CMLL wrestlers' union had been in the Avarado family for over a decade and the Alvarado family believed it should go to someone in their family.
+The vandalism was reportedly motivated by the fact that Gutiérrez had spoken out against Felipe Alvarado as a possible head of the wrestler's union after the death of Alvarado's father.
+The head of the CMLL wrestlers' union had been in the Alvarado family for over a decade, and the Alvarado family believed it should go to someone in their family.
 On May 22, CMLL publicly fired both Felipe and José Alvarado, as well as Bobby Villa, while also stripping the two Alvarados of their titles.